1889–1890 pandemic: Coronavirus

 After the 2002–2004 SARS outbreak, virologists started sequencing human and animal coronaviruses.
 A comparison of two virus strains in the Betacoronavirus 1 species bovine coronavirus and human coronavirus OC43 indicated that the two had a most recent common ancestor in the late 19th century, with several methods yielding most probable dates around 1890.
 The authors speculated that an introduction of the former strain to the human population, rather than influenza, might have caused the 1889 epidemic.
 A Belgian team performed a similar analysis of OC43, identifying a crossover date in the late 1800s.

-In 2021, examination of contemporary medical reports noted that the pandemic's clinical manifestations resembled those of COVID-19 rather than influenza, with notable similarities including multisystem disease, loss of taste and smell perception, central nervous system symptoms and sequelae similar to long COVID.
+In 2021, during the COVID-19 pandemic, examination of contemporary medical reports noted that the pandemic's clinical manifestations resembled those of COVID-19 rather than influenza, with notable similarities including multisystem disease, loss of taste and smell perception, central nervous system symptoms and sequelae similar to long COVID.
 Other scientists have pointed to the fact the mortality curve for Russian Flu is J-shaped, as found in COVID-19, with little mortality in the very young and high mortality in the old, rather than the U-shaped mortality found in influenza infections, with high mortality in the very young and very old.

 While a small sample of dental remains has been tested and lends weight to the hypothesis, there is still no scientific consensus that the 1889–1890 outbreak was caused by a coronavirus, with one analysis of the literature suggesting that the evidence for this causality is still "conjectural".

 Before the first outbreak of Russian influenza, Tomsk province was experiencing an epizootic of pneumonia in cattle.
 Every year from June to November, up to 13,000 cattle, mostly from the Kulunda steppes, Barnaul district and Semipalatinsk region, were brought to Tomsk for slaughter.
 In autumn 1889, pneumonia was recorded among cattle in Tomsk.
 But despite the outbreak, the cattle were not isolated and moved freely through the streets of the city.
 Meat prices dropped to 1 ruble per pood.
 Because of the resulting disease, the inhabitants of the city either slaughtered the cattle or sold the animals very cheaply (a cow cost from 5 to 8 rubles).
 The inhabitants of Siberia hoped that with a drop in temperature the epizootic would subside.
 The newspapers wrote: "Siberians obediently waited for the onset of cold weather, with the appearance of which, however, the epizootic even more intensified, yes, in addition to it came and obnoxious Influenza.
 Notes on the relationship between influenza and animal diseases were found in the newspaper "Physician" 1889 г.: "...the connection of influenza with epizootics on horses, dogs and cats is undoubted; these epizootics have much in common with influenza...".These data are in favour of the theory that the "Russian influenza" of 1889 could have been caused by a coronavirus transmitted from cattle to humans.